2017 Carnegie Public Planning Process

 Tuesday, May 9, 2017 A SLOW ROLL ride comprised of bicyclists from the International Trail Symposium rolled by the Xenia Carnegie Library on their trip.
 The group stopped and participated in a quick "I WISH THIS WERE A _____" exercise, and posed for Preservation Month with a "THIS PLACE MATTERS" sign.
 A great time was had by all.

 Tuesday, June 6, 2017, 6:00 p.m. - KIWANIS PRESENTATION -Xenia Carnegie Friends made a special Xenia Carnegie Library presentation to the Kiwanians.
-If you are not a Xenia Kiwanian, be sure to ask your favorite member for a guest invite to hear about what is going on with the Xenia Carnegie Library this summer.
+If you are not a Xenia Kiwanian, be sure to ask your favorite member for a guest invite to hear about what is going on with the Xenia Carnegie Library.

 Wednesday, June 21, 2017 at 1:00 p.m., LUNCH AND LEARN 1 - approximately 30 persons came to the Greene County Historical Society for the Carnegie Lunch and Learn Summer Brown Bag Series.
 Author Mary Ellen Armentrout of Columbus, Ohio inspired the group by telling of her experiences writing her book Carnegie Libraries of Ohio: Our Cultural Heritage.
 Ms. Armentrout gave specific ideas for potential reuses of the Xenia Carnegie, and entertained the attendees with facts about our own Xenia Carnegie Library -- how it became one of Carnegie's favorite designs, and how it is so worthy of restoration.
 The lunch and learn brown bag was held at the Greene County Historical Society, 74 W. Church Street, Xenia, Ohio.